gs1/gs1-syntax-engine/maintenance/docker/c-docs/mainpage.md

 Error message strings are provided in the English language in a single file that can be replaced at compile time.

-Refer to the example console applications (`gs1encoders-app.c` and `gs1encoders-cpp-app.cpp`) for comprehensive examples of how to use this library.
+Refer to the bundled examples — the C program `example.c` and the interactive C++ console application `gs1encoders-cpp-app.cpp` — for complete, working demonstrations of how to use this library.

 #### GS1 AI data validation and extraction (including GS1 Digital Link)